-The Certified Broadcast Captioner certification allows you to take advantage of the growing number of opportunities becoming available to realtime practitioners.
-As one of the top national programs that certifies your ability in realtime captioning, attaining the CBC certification commands instant respect and the immediate attention of potential employers.
+The Certified Realtime Captioner certification allows you to take advantage of the growing number of opportunities becoming available to realtime practitioners.
+As one of the top national programs that certifies your ability in realtime captioning, attaining the CRC certification commands instant respect and the immediate attention of potential employers.
 For more information, please click here.

 Resources for Starting and Maintaining Your Own Captioning Business

 These are resources that might be used most often by captioners.
 For those who are already aware of these resources, please take the time to look into them and make sure you have the most current information.